isaacnmm/pestpolicy-hugo2XX/content/posts/terminix-review/index.md

 ###  Downsides

-- Terminix will provide the [money](https://pestpolicy.com/best-automotive-paint-for-the-money/)-back guarantee in the year general bug control plan - Does not have a free bug inspection. - Pricey Related: [Orkin Pest Control Review](https://pestpolicy.com/orkin-pest-control-review/)
+- Terminix will provide the [money](https://pestpolicy.com/best-automotive-paint-for-the-money/)-backguarantee in the year general bug control plan - Does not have a free bug inspection. - Pricey Related: [Orkin Pest Control Review](https://pestpolicy.com/orkin-pest-control-review/)

 ##  Bug Control Plans offered by Terminix